 My interpretation of results

 Nope.
 Noom was not rated #1 out of 800 weight loss apps, but instead was rated #1 out of 28 weight loss apps.
 Apparently their marketing team skims research articles.
-Out of the 800 apps available in the App Store, the researchers only included 28 eligible apps in their study.
+Out of the 800 apps available in the App Store, the researchers only included 28 apps that met the criteria for their study.

 Here is what the authors stated in their results: